vertica/vertica-accelerator-cli/README.md

   - [Maintainers](#maintainers)

 ## Prerequisites
-You must be customer or trial user of Vertica Accelerator with a valid account to use VCLI.
+* You must be customer or trial user of Vertica Accelerator with a valid account to use VCLI.
+* You can contact the project maintainers or Vertica Accelerator support to obtain a "accelerator_client_id" which is needed in order to use the package

 ## Installation
 ### Installing the latest release